HarryRyanBarr/yarpe/README.md

 2. Run `updater.py`(`updater_for_up_to_2.x.x.py` for versions up to 2.x.x) on the console.
 (Check [the above](#run-custom-code-on-the-game) for how to run custom code on the game)
 3. Send the `save.zip` file to the console using the same method as above.
 4. Press X(or O) to exit the game when prompted.

+### Auto loader

+> [!NOTE]
+> This requires making your own save file using the "Pickling" method above.
+1. Edit `yarpe_autoload/autoload.example.txt` according to your needs and save it as `yarpe_autoload/autoload.txt`.
+2. Copy necessary scripts/elfs/bins to `yarpe_autoload/` folder.
+3. "Pickle" the save data using `pack_savegame.py`(and `pack_unzipper.py` if needed).
+4. Copy the generated save file to your console using the above method.
+- Use `payloads/force_persistent.py` to load the save file automatically on game start.

 ## Python API